petter-holmberg/cpp-ref/concurrency.md

 ### Waiting for threads to complete

 Once a thread is started, explicitly decide to wait for it to finish by calling `.join()`, or leave it to run on its own by calling `.detach()`.
-If none of these options are chosen, the thread's destructor will terminate the program.
+If none of these options are chosen, the thread's destructor will terminate the program, to prevent a system thread from accidentally outliving its `std::thread` object.
+Avoid destroying a running thread like this.
+[Stroustrup13](#Stroustrup13) §42.2.2

 Calling `.join()` can only be done once for a given thread and once it's called, the `std::thread` object is no longer associated with the now finished thread.
 Its member function `.joinable()` will return false to indicate this.
-[Williams12](#Willams12) §2.1.2
+[Stroustrup13](#Stroustrup13) §42.2 [Williams12](#Willams12) §2.1.2

 To avoid program termination if an exception occurs, make sure that the thread is joined in both the normal and the exceptional case.
-This can be ensured using the RAII idiom: [Williams12](#Willams12) §2.1.3
+This can be ensured using the RAII idiom: [Stroustrup13](#Stroustrup13) §42.2.4 [Williams12](#Willams12) §2.1.3

 **Example implementation:**